gkelle/HAProxy-stick-tables-exporter/README.md

 Name | Description | Default
 -----|-------------|--------
--m --metrics-port | The port that the metrics exporter will listen on | 9366
+-m --metrics-port | The port that the metrics exporter will listen on | 9366 -b --bind-address | The address to bind to | 0.0.0.0 -c --config | The location of haproxy.cfg | /etc/haproxy/haproxy.cfg
+-s --socket | The location of the haproxy stats socket | None - will be detected by reading haproxy.cfg

 ## Stats socket